cuPSS: a package for pseudo-spectral integration of stochastic PDEs: Benchmarking

 Figure \ref{fig:modelb_local} shows the time per timestep to integrate the Cahn-Hilliard dynamics, compared between different solvers on different configurations, Figure \ref{fig:modelh_local} shows the same for a solver of model H, and finally Figure \ref{fig:modelb_hpcc} shows again Cahn-Hilliard dynamics benchmarks in four different types of GPUs.

 There is one series of benchmarking done on CPU, while all others run on GPUs.
 CPUs are only more efficient when integrating small systems, in this case when the system size is less than $128\times128$.
-This corresponds to 16384 lattice points, which means that one dimensional systems smaller than this should typically run faster on CPU.
-Due to the limited extent of this benchmarking, every solver should be tested on both to verify which option offers a higher speed.
+Due to the limited extent of this benchmarking, it is good practive to test any particular solver on different CPUs and GPUs to verify which option offers a higher speed.
 Benchmarks have also been run only on system sizes that are powers of 2.
 These system sizes result in the best speeds given the nature of both the way CUDA launches kernels on GPUs, and the way FFT algorithms work.
 This means running on system sizes different than powers of 2 might show a loss of speed compared to the system size.
 In the worst case scenario, a system size different than $2^n$ might run at the same speed as a system size that is equal to the next power of $2$, specially when running on GPUs.

 The main result of this section is that cuPSS offers a very significant improvement in speed, of up to a few orders of magnitude, specially in bigger lattice sizes, when compared to other popular finite-difference solvers.
 This is thanks to several factors, such as relying on GPUs and sacrificing some breadth of application by restricting systems to Fourier representations, as well as keeping a small codebase that does not introduce unnecessary features for simple applications.